 Imagine a pyramid which is built in square layers of small cubes.
 If we number the cubes from the top, starting with 1, can you picture which cubes are directly below this first cube?

 Can you make a cycle of pairs that add to make a square number using all the numbers in the box below, once and once only?

 Choose a symbol to put into the number sentence.

 Can you each work out the number on your card?
 What do you notice?
 How could you sort the cards?

-Place the numbers 1 to 10 in the circles so that each number is the
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?

 Add the sum of the squares of four numbers between 10 and 20 to the sum of the squares of three numbers less than 6 to make the square of another, larger, number.

 Exactly 195 digits have been used to number the pages in a book.
 How many pages does the book have?